philpax/philpax.github.io/content/blog/heady-house-hunting-with-d/index.md

 Using [Bootstrap](http://getbootstrap.com/) allowed me to concentrate on presenting the content without having to worry about styling concerns.
 Its grid system ensured that I could easily use more complicated layouts, such as the two-column layout used by the list of houses.

 The function to render a house is quite simple: we define our basic layout - heading and body - and then fill it with data.
-A few helper functions (unshown), such as `renderTableRow`, are used to ensure that adding new data to the layout is easy.
+A few helper functions (unshown), such as `d:renderTableRow`, are used to ensure that adding new data to the layout is easy.
 In the interest of showing the basic concept, only a few data points are shown in the code below.

 ```pug
 - void renderHouse(T)(ref T house)